Wendy Fiallos

 Curriculum

-The IM Program has been carefully planned to fulfill the requirements of the Internal Medicine Curriculum Residency Review Committee (RRC) of the ACGME.
 The curriculum offers a broad and balanced experience in both ambulatory and inpatient settings that prepare the graduate for a career in general internal medicine, either primary care, hospital medicine or to continue training in a subspecialty.
 By the end of the three-year program, graduating residents leave as skilled and confident practitioners in the care and treatment of major acute and chronic diseases.

 4+1 Schedule

 The program will follow a 4 + 1 schedule, which will consist of 4 weeks of rotations followed by 1 week of protected clinic time.
 Morning and afternoon clinic sessions will begin at 8:00 AM and 1:00 PM with a clinic huddle, respectively.
 A clinic day finishes at ~5:00 PM.
 During the clinic session, residents will see patients from their panel of patients, as well as see acute patients and patients requiring early follow-up visits from other colleagues’ panels.
-All supervised by usually two faculty being in clinic as preceptors to give more time for learning/teaching.

 During the three-year program residents must attend a total of at least 400 half day clinic sessions (10 months).
 During their week in clinic, residents have:

-• A total of eight for interns, and six for senior’s continuity clinic sessions
+- A total of eight for interns, and six for senior’s continuity clinic sessions

-• Seniors have two clinic sessions with a sub-specialty clinic of their choice
+- Seniors have two clinic sessions with a sub-specialty clinic of their choice

-• Option for residents who wish to pursue a career in primary care, to use one of the sub-specialty clinic sessions to see more patients either in IMR or a private practice
+- Option for residents who wish to pursue a career in primary care, to use one of the sub-specialty clinic sessions to see more patients either in IMR or a private practice.

-• One clinic session will be dedicated to working on the completion of required MKSAP assignments and PEAC modules and are dedicated to didactics.
+- One clinic session will be dedicated to working on the completion of required MKSAP assignments, PEAC modules, upcoming didactics, going to appointments, running an errand or simply to catch up with work.

 Medicine Night Float Team